Communication (MA) – Thesis Option

 Students must submit a satisfactory score on the general portion of the Graduate Record Examination or the Graduate Management Admissions Test.
 The scores required for regular admission are:

-- GRE - For exams taken after November 1, 2011, the required score is 297 or more combined points on the quantitative and verbal portions.
-For exams taken prior to November 1, 2011, the required score is 1,000 or more combined points on the quantitative and verbal portions.
+- GRE - The required score is 297 or more combined points on the quantitative and verbal portions.

 - GMAT - A combined score of 1000 or better when calculated as follows: 200 x undergraduate GPA + GMAT score.